UpenTech/Mathematics/README.md

 # Quadratic Equation Solver
-Hey there, Looking for something to help you with solving the quadratic equation?
+Hey there, Looking for something to help you in solving the quadratic equation?
 Here's one I've created -give it a try.
 ## What is a Quadratic Equation?
     Any equation having highest degree as 2 is a quadratic equation.
 Standard form of __*quadratic equation*__ is;